How to Verify a Contractor License in Illinois

 The IDFPR licenses several trades at the state level that you should verify.
 Roofing contractors must hold a valid roofing contractor license to perform any roofing work in Illinois.
 This requirement was established after widespread complaints about roofing fraud, particularly after hailstorms and severe weather events.
 Licensed plumbers are regulated at the state level, requiring examination and experience.
 Other IDFPR-regulated professions include land surveyors, structural engineers, architects, and real estate professionals.

-For electricians, you'll need to check with your local municipality.
-The City of Chicago licenses electricians through its Department of Buildings, while suburban communities have their own electrical licensing requirements.
+For electricians, you need to check with your local municipality.
+The City of Chicago licenses electricians through its Department of Buildings, while suburban communities like Aurora, Naperville, Rockford, and others have their own electrical licensing requirements.

 Illinois Roofing Contractor Protections